Controller Tester

 Reading drift

 No analog stick — or joystick — is mechanically perfect; even a brand-new controller rests a hair off dead-center.
 That's why games apply a deadzone: a small central area where movement is ignored.
-So a tiny resting value is not drift, and a good controller test shouldn't cry wolf over it.
+So a tiny resting value is not drift, and the controller test above shouldn't cry wolf over it — when a stick rests too far from center, the verdict flags it for you.

 Step by step